 Use the SET_GLOBAL command to set an active environment or a global value on a Fabric cluster.

-The values are kept in the Cassandra global_settings table under k2system keyspace.
+The values are kept in the System DB global_settings table under k2system schema.

 Fabric commands to deploy Fabric implementation and Fabric Environments on the Fabric console.

 The DROP LUTYPE command deletes LU metadata (LU schema) and its LUIs from Fabric.
-The DROP command also deletes the keyspace for the LU from Cassandra and the related LU entry from the k2_lut_info in Cassandra.
+The DROP command also deletes the the LU from Storage and the related LU entry from the k2_lut_info in the System DB.
 Once the LU is dropped it should be redeployed to the Fabric server.

 Note that this command is used mainly in a Testing environment to restart deployment configurations.
 In Production, the DROP LUTYPE command and reset.sh script are rarely used.
 A possible scenario is to clean the environment after a soft launch prior to starting an actual Production run.
 A Drop is followed by an initial load / migration of the data for the dropped LU.